82 Ways to Fight Global Warming

 4. Hold more business meetings virtually.

 5. Build carbon fiber supercars.
-See Rocky Mountain Institute’s web site.
+See Rocky Mountain Institute’s ’s web site.

 6. Use full sized station wagons instead of SUVs for hauling the family.
-Requires repeal of the Corporate Average Fuel Economy standards.
+Surprise!
+This requires repeal of the Corporate Average Fuel Economy standards.

 7. Genetically engineer a super bug that splits cellulose into sugar to ferment into ethanol.
 Then develop alternatives for wood, paper and natural fiber clothing after the superbug escapes.
 See The Nude Bomb.